kilaulena/doingnotes/README.md

 ## Replication notifications from remote

-- The application is running at <a href=" http://lena.couchone.com:5984/doingnotes/_design/doingnotes/index.html">http://lena.couchone.com:5984/doingnotes/_design/doingnotes/index.html</a>.
-Set the server URL constant in /_attachments/app/config/config.js to http://lena.couchone.com:5984/doingnotes.
+- <a href=" http://lena.couchone.com:5984/doingnotes/_design/doingnotes/index.html">The application is running here already</a>.
+Set the server URL constant in /_attachments/app/config/config.js to http://lena.couchone.com:5984/doingnotes to replicate with this application.
-- Start the your CouchDB instance as instructed and do a couchapp push in the project folder
+- Start your CouchDB instance as instructed.
+- Do 'couchapp push' in the project folder.
-- visit <a href="http://localhost:5984/doingnotes/_design/doingnotes/index.html">http://localhost:5984/doingnotes/_design/doingnotes/index.html</a> and open an outline
+- Visit <a href="http://localhost:5984/doingnotes/_design/doingnotes/index.html">http://localhost:5984/doingnotes/_design/doingnotes/index.html</a> and open an outline.
-- change something in the same outline on <a href=" http://lena.couchone.com:5984/doingnotes/_design/doingnotes/index.html">http://lena.couchone.com:5984/doingnotes/_design/doingnotes/index.html</a> and see the instant changes on your local instance.
+- Open the same outline on <a href=" http://lena.couchone.com:5984/doingnotes/_design/doingnotes/index.html">the server</a> in another browser window, change something in there, and see the instant changes on your local instance.

 ## Replication notifications on your local machine